 Skip to main content

 You can use SkyPilot as a single, declarative job surface that runs your AI workloads across one or more Managed Service for Kubernetes clusters.
-SkyPilot picks the best cluster for each job based on hardware availability and the constraints in the task definition, and fails over across clusters when capacity is tight in the preferred one.
+SkyPilot picks the best cluster for each job based on hardware availability and the constraints in the task definition, and ensures fault tolerance across clusters when capacity is tight in the preferred one.
 The SkyPilot placement logic combines constraint matching with policy:

 • With capability match, SkyPilot filters clusters by whether they meet the requested hardware and features, such as the GPU model, the number of GPUs per node, InfiniBand™ or a shared filesystem.